Which place is cheaper, San Diego or New Orleans?

 You'll find food and nightlife around the energetic destination of New Orleans.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-Visitors enjoy the live music and food when visiting the idyllic destination of San Diego.
+Visitors enjoy the live music and food when visiting the dynamic destination of San Diego.
 Many visitors also spend a good bit of time hiking.
 This coastal city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Travelers enjoy the nightlife and live music when visiting the vibrant city of New Orleans.
+Travelers enjoy the nightlife and live music when visiting the festive city of New Orleans.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

-Visitors enjoy the food and scuba diving and snorkeling when visiting the fun-filled coastal city of San Diego.
+Visitors enjoy the food and scuba diving and snorkeling when visiting the idyllic coastal city of San Diego.
 You'll find plenty of activities on the beach.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 New Orleans is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.